Engee documentation

 Notebook

-Calling C code in Engee
+Calling the C code in Engee

-Engee adheres to the "no templates" philosophy: you can call functions directly from a script without any "linking" code, code generation or compilation.
+Engee adheres to the "no templates" philosophy: you can call functions directly from a script without any "linking" code, code generation, or compilation.

 In [ ]: